 History thrives within Buffalo, found among the Bighorn Mountains.
-There are a large collection of historical buildings, such as the 131 year old Occidental Hotel, which once housed the likes of Teddy Roosevelt and Butch Cassidy.
+There is an extensive collection of historical buildings, such as the 131-year-old Occidental Hotel, which once housed the likes of Teddy Roosevelt and Butch Cassidy.
 Then there is the Jim Gatchell Memorial Museum, which has been open since 1900.
-A short drive away is skiing and boating opportunities, too
+A short drive away is skiing and boating opportunities, too.

-Quaint doesn't begin to accurately describe Dubois.
+Quaint doesn't begin to describe Dubois accurately.
 The community is framed by the Wind River and the Absarokas.
 Though Dubois is in the middle of nowhere, it doesn't feel like it.
-The town is self-sustained by a number of outfitters, craftsmen, loggers, artists, real-life cowboys and ranchers.
-Life is simply good in Dubois.
+The town is self-sustained by several outfitters, artisans, loggers, real-life cowboys, and ranchers.
+Life is simply good at Dubois.
 Oh, and did we mention the perfect weather?
 The town’s nickname is actually Never Sweat!

 Head out to Thunder Basin National park and Medicine Bow-Routt National Forest for nearly 3 million acres of hiking, photograph opportunities, and adventure.

 Address: Centennial, WY